deeuu/loudness/README.md

 ## Acknowledgments

-The library interface is entirely based on the fantastic AIM-C: https://code.google.com/p/aimc/
+The library interface is based on the fantastic AIM-C: https://code.google.com/p/aimc/

 The cnpy library for reading numpy arrays in C++: